sddl_dec

 The main contents of the file can consist of:

-PEAKS.FXX Files - these are the main firmware data split into chunks, usually of 2/4MB of size - they are saved into a PEAKS.bin file, or in case of 2014-2018 files, the files embedded inside will be saved into a PEAKS folder.
+PEAKS module - this is the main firmware data split into chunks, usually of 2/4MB of size - it is saved into a PEAKS.bin file, or in case of 2014-2018 files, the files embedded inside will be saved into a PEAKS folder.

-The output of the PEAKS files varies depending on the TV's platform, from my findings the structure is:
+The content of the PEAKS module varies depending on the TV's platform, from my findings the structure is:

-For 2011-2013 models, and some later lower-end models: Read about the format and further instructions here
+- For FreeBSD-based 2011-2013 models, and some later lower-end models: Read about the format and further instructions here

-For 2014-~2018? models - the output are 2 files in a PEAKS folder: "root.tgz" containing the rootfs filesystem, and a "DLDATA_LIST.TXT" file which specifies the partition it should be installed to.
+- For FreeBSD-based 2014-~2018? models - the output are 2 files in a PEAKS folder: "root.tgz" containing the rootfs filesystem, and a "DLDATA_LIST.TXT" file which specifies the partition it should be installed to.

-For 2019+ models - the output blob contains a bootloader, DTB and rootfs squashfs filesystem (binwalk)
+- For Linux-based 2019+ models - the output blob contains a bootloader, DTB and rootfs squashfs filesystem (binwalk)